wilhelmshen/slowdown/docs/quickstart.rst

 The first website
 -----------------

-Web sites are placed in the `pkgs` dir as regular python packages and sometimes has the following structure:
+Web sites are placed in the ``pkgs`` dir as regular python packages and sometimes has the following structure:

 .. code-block:: text
+    :emphasize-lines: 3-6

     myproj/
         pkgs/